Who can make a claim for compensation?

 Aside to savings on inheritance tax your Will can also express specific wishes you might have in terms of the type of funeral service you want and/or any music you would like played or other specific requests.

-We are experienced in Will writing and will help you draft a Will to suit all your needs – Just ask.
+Wherever required your solicitor will help you draft a Will to suit all your needs – Just ask.

 Initial consultation with your solicitor

-Initial contact with a specialist solicitor is likely to take place on the telephone but if you prefer we will call to visit you in the comfort of your home to talk through the many aspects of your claim.
+Initial contact with a specialist solicitor is likely to take place on the telephone but if you prefer they will call to visit you in the comfort of your home to talk through the many aspects of your claim.

 Inevitably there will be instances were a case demands ‘fast tracking’, in particular cases involving mesothelioma or where a client is poorly and/or there are good reasons to progress a claim without delay.
-In all instances we remain flexible so as to ensure we are able to secure and protect your claim.
+In all instances your solicitor will remain flexible so as to ensure we are able to secure and protect your claim.
 Evidential difficulties can be encountered where a client becomes too unfit to be interviewed or worse, passes away without making a statement.

 Establishing a valid claim